The Atacama Cosmology Telescope: stellar mass growth in massive galaxy clusters from DR5 over the past 7 billion years: Conclusions

-(v) The redshift evolution of cluster stellar mass fractions ($f^{\mathrm{cg}}_{*}$), measured from cluster galaxies within $R_{\mathrm{200m}}$ and with mass $M_* > 10^{9.5} \mathrm{M_{\odot}}$, suggests a growth in cluster stellar mass by a factor of $3.3$ since $z = 0.8$ (Fig. \ref{fig:stellarmassfracs}).
-This implies ongoing galaxy growth or a late in-fall of galaxies into clusters, which is also in agreement with the evolutionary trends of the total composite cluster SMF.
+(v) Accounting for the impact of the growth of cluster-scale haloes with cosmic time, we find that cluster stellar mass fractions ($f^{\rm{cg}}_{*, \rm{thresh}}$), measured from cluster galaxies within $R_{\mathrm{200m}}$ and with $M_* > 10^{9.5} \mathrm{M_{\odot}}$, have grown by a factor of $2.5$ from $z = 0.8$ to $z = 0.2$ (Fig. \ref{fig:stellarmassfracs}).
+This implies ongoing galaxy growth or a late infall of galaxies into clusters, which is also in agreement with the evolutionary trends of the total composite cluster SMF.

 In summary, we find that galaxy stellar mass within clusters evolves significantly from $0.20 < z < 0.55$.
 The disparity between the SMFs in cluster and field galaxies suggests that the environment plays a key role in the distribution of galaxy stellar mass.
 The dominance of massive galaxies ($M_* > 10^{10.75} \mathrm{M_{\odot}}$), particularly BCGs, has a strong impact on the shape of the cluster SMF.
 However, the shape of the cluster SMF appears to be independent of cluster mass for $M_\mathrm{{200m}} > 2.9 \times 10^{14} \mathrm{M_{\odot}}$.
-Finally, the significant growth (factor of $3.3$) of cluster stellar mass since $z \sim 0.8$ reveals the ongoing galaxy growth taking place in clusters.
+Finally, the significant growth of cluster stellar mass fractions since $z \sim 0.8$ reveals the ongoing galaxy growth taking place in clusters.
 These results emphasise the complexities of structure formation during this epoch.